spring-io/develocity-conventions/README.md

 ```

 In the example above, `gradlePluginPortal()` is declared to allow other plugins to continue to be resolved from the portal.
-The second step in applying the plugin depends on whether you are using Gradle 5 or 6.
+The second step in applying the plugin depends on the version of Gradle that you are using.

 #### Gradle 5.x